ArcticMC/Scenarios/descriptions.md

 ### Backpacks (L)
 > You will have the ability to open your backpack, (/bp) to gain an extra 27 inventory slots for yourself.
 If you die with items in your backpack, they will fall to the floor.

+### BAFB (L)
+> Stands for "Block at First Break".
+Breaking your first block will add you to a team with other people who broke the same block as you.
+Once a team is full, anyone trying to break a similar block as you will not be added to a team.
+Once you are added to a team, you cannot leave a team.

 ### Balance (L)
 > After mining 8 diamonds, it will be harder to mine more diamonds.
 After mining 48 gold, it will be harder to mine more gold.